Carl Jung: Evolutionary thought

+on the Foundations of Human (and Animal) Subjectivity", when noting Jung’s belief that archetypes may be related to evolutionarily ancient subcortical brain systems, Panksepp and colleagues wrote that "such assertions by Jung were not only quite farsighted, but they actually open ways to connect his theory of the psyche with the most advanced scientific theories and discoveries of our day."

 Spirituality

 Jung's work on himself and his patients convinced him that life has a spiritual purpose beyond material goals.
-Our main task, he believed, is to discover and fulfill our deep, innate potential.
-Based on his study of Christianity, Hinduism, Buddhism, Gnosticism, Taoism, and other traditions, Jung believed that this journey of transformation, which he called individuation, is at the mystical heart of all religions.
+The main task for people, he believed, is to discover and fulfill their deep, innate potential.
+Based on his study of Christianity, Hinduism, Buddhism, Gnosticism, Taoism, and other traditions, Jung believed this journey of transformation, which he called individuation, is at the mystical heart of all religions.
 It is a journey to meet the self and at the same time to meet the Divine.
-Unlike Freud's objectivist worldview, Jung's pantheism may have led him to believe that spiritual experience was essential to our well-being, as he specifically identifies individual human life with the universe as a whole.
+Unlike Freud's atheistic worldview, Jung's pantheism may have led him to believe that spiritual experience was essential to well-being, as he specifically identifies individual human life with the universe as a whole.

-In 1959, Jung was asked by host John Freeman on the BBC interview program Face to Face whether he believed in God, to which Jung answered, "I do not need to believe.
+In 1959, Jung was asked by the host, John Freeman, on the BBC interview program Face to Face whether he believed in God, to which Jung answered, "I do not need to believe.
 I know."
 Jung's ideas on religion counterbalance Freudian skepticism.
-Jung's idea of religion as a practical road to individuation is still treated in modern textbooks on the psychology of religion, though his ideas have also been criticized.
+Jung's idea of religion as a practical road to individuation is still treated in modern textbooks on the psychology of religion, though his ideas have been criticized.

-Jung recommended spirituality as a cure for alcoholism, and he is considered to have had an indirect role in establishing Alcoholics Anonymous.
-Jung once treated an American patient (Rowland Hazard III), who had chronic alcoholism.
-After working with the patient for some time and achieving no significant progress, Jung told the man that his alcoholic condition was near to hopeless, save only the possibility of a spiritual experience.
+Jung recommended spirituality as a cure for alcoholism, and is considered to have had an indirect role in establishing Alcoholics Anonymous.
+Jung treated an American patient named Rowland Hazard III who had chronic alcoholism.
+After working with the patient for some time and achieving no significant progress, Jung told the man that his alcoholic condition was near hopeless, save only the possibility of a spiritual experience.
 Jung noted that, occasionally, such experiences had been known to reform alcoholics when all other options had failed.

-Hazard took Jung's advice seriously and set about seeking a personal, spiritual experience.
-He returned home to the United States and joined a Christian evangelical movement known as the Oxford Group (later known as Moral Re-Armament).
-He also told other alcoholics what Jung had told him about the importance of a spiritual experience.
-One of the alcoholics he brought into the Oxford Group was Ebby Thacher, a long-time friend and drinking buddy of Bill Wilson, later co-founder of Alcoholics Anonymous (AA).
-Thacher told Wilson about the Oxford Group, and, through them, Wilson became aware of Hazard's experience with Jung.
+Hazard took Jung's advice seriously and sought a personal, spiritual experience.
+He returned to the United States and joined a Christian evangelical movement known as the Oxford Group.
+He told other alcoholics what Jung had told him about the importance of a spiritual experience.
+One of the alcoholics he brought into the Oxford Group was Ebby Thacher, a long-time friend and drinking buddy of William Griffith Wilson, later co-founder of Alcoholics Anonymous.
+Thacher told Wilson about the Oxford Group, and through them, Wilson became aware of Hazard's experience with Jung.
 The influence of Jung thus indirectly found its way into the formation of Alcoholics Anonymous, the original twelve-step program.